 Working with me, you’re more than welcome to provide ongoing feedback about our work so that we can make adjustments to the process and your goals if necessary.

 My approach stems from a combination of spirituality and integrative therapy.
 This means I integrate elements of different modalities to best fit your specific needs and goals.
 Some of these modalities include:

 Emotional Focused Therapy (EFT)

-EFT works directly with your emotions by helping you recognize the negative pattern you get stuck in so you can change to a more positive way and have emotional balance.
+EFT works directly with your emotions by helping to better understand their deep root and recognize the unhealthy pattern you get stuck in, so you can change to a more positive way and have emotional balance.

-EFT helps you learn to trust yourself and to engage more authentically and fully with others.
+EFT promotes the secure attachment bonds that will help you learn to trust yourself and to engage more authentically and fully with others.

 Cognitive Behavioral Therapy (CBT)